David C Watt, Chair

 Lynn has been instrumental in initiatives at Fife College, including taking a lead role in the creation of Fife College’s successful Breakfast Club, where her negotiating skills with both internal and external partners, as well as cross-college collaboration, were instrumental to the implementation.

 Lynn's particular interest is how poverty and deprivation negatively impact the individual's life chances.
 Moreover, she believes education is transformative and the route from poverty for many and key to the economic recovery going forward.

 Her interest outwith her college role includes a love of politics, social policy, researching and can often be found debating.
 In addition, she loves the great outdoors, cycling, walking, and gardening.

 Garry Dickson MCIPD

-Pamela worked for the University of St Andrews Admissions and Access Team for five years, where she co-led the access portfolio, including developing and consolidating the First Chances Fife programme.
+Pamela worked for the University of St Andrews Admissions Team for five years, where she co-led the access portfolio.
 Pamela also led on corporate parenting strategies and support for care experienced students for the university.
-In 2019, Pamela entered the role of Senior Policy Analyst for the Scottish Funding Council, where she supported the development and funding of access programmes, and provided support with the remit of the Access, Skills and Outcome Agreement team.
-In 2020, Pamela returned to the University of St Andrews to the role of Medical Admissions Officer in the School of Medicine.
+Pamela then became a Senior Policy Analyst for the Scottish Funding Council, where she provided support with the remit of the Access, Skills and Outcome Agreement team.
+Pamela is currently the Medical Admissions Manager at the University of St Andrews.

-Pamela is also on the Board of Apex Scotland and will shortly join the Children's Panel.
+Pamela is on the Board of Apex Scotland and Project Change and volunteers as a member of the Children's Panel.

-Brian Fisher has over 30 years’ experience within the financial services sector.
+Brian Fisher has over 30 years’ experience within the financial services sector gathered from his time working with Aegon.
 Initially focussed on actuarial / financial modelling he then moved into business change management.
-Brian was Head of Change (Shared Services) for the UK office of a large insurance group before taking on a global project role at their group offices in The Netherlands.
+Brian was Head of Change (Shared Services) for the Aegon UK office before taking on a global project role at their group offices in The Netherlands.